nu-i-sho/Elifir/README.md

 To unify these two values, which have different types, into a single type, one of them must be a subtype of the other (or, naturally, they can be the same).

 Additionally, there is another case where two types can be unified:
-  3) When there exists a type B that serves as the base type for both T and Tʹ.
-In this case, the resulting function type is T -> B.
+  3) When there exists a type `B` that serves as the base type for both `T` and `Tʹ`.
+In this case, the resulting function type is `T -> B`.
-However, it is not possible to infer type B automatically, as it is not guaranteed to be unique, accordingly C# can't provide mechanisms to handle this scenario.
+However, it is not possible to infer type `B` automatically, as it is not guaranteed to be unique, accordingly C# can't provide mechanisms to handle this scenario.
-Therefore, the type B must be explicitly specified using the WithReturn<B> argument, as illustrated in example (b).
+Therefore, the type `B` must be explicitly specified using the `WithReturn<B>` argument, as illustrated in example (b).